Skip to main content

 Surgery for Thyroid Cancer

-Surgery is the main treatment in nearly every case of thyroid cancer, except for some anaplastic thyroid cancers.
+Surgery is part of the treatment for nearly all thyroid cancers, except for some anaplastic thyroid cancers.
 If thyroid cancer is diagnosed by a fine needle aspiration (FNA) biopsy, surgery to remove the tumor and all or part of the remaining thyroid gland is usually recommended.

 Lobectomy

-A lobectomy is an operation that removes the lobe containing the cancer, usually along with the isthmus (the small piece of the gland that acts as a bridge between the left and right lobes).
-It is sometimes used to treat differentiated (papillary or follicular) thyroid cancers that are small and show no signs of spread beyond the thyroid gland.
-It is also sometimes used to diagnose thyroid cancer if an FNA biopsy result doesn’t provide a clear diagnosis (see Tests for Thyroid Cancer).
+Lobectomy is sometimes used to treat differentiated (papillary or follicular) thyroid cancers that are small and show no signs of spread beyond the thyroid gland.
+It is also sometimes used to diagnose thyroid cancer if an FNA biopsy result doesn’t provide a clear diagnosis.

-An advantage of this surgery is that some patients might not need to take thyroid hormone pills afterward because it leaves part of the gland behind.
-But having some thyroid left can interfere with some tests that look for cancer recurrence after treatment, such as radioiodine scans and thyroglobulin blood tests.
+An advantage of this surgery is that you might not need to take thyroid hormone pills afterward because part of the gland is left behind.
+But having some thyroid left can interfere with certain tests that look for cancer recurrence after treatment, such as radioiodine scans and thyroglobulin blood tests.

 Lymph node removal